tizah/University-Admin-Portal/README.md

 ## View Application

-you can view the application on [Netlify](https://www.netlify.com/).
+you can view the application on [Application URL](https://mainteny-university.netlify.app/).
+Application is hosted on [Netlify](https://www.netlify.com/).